A new graph-based two-sample test for multivariate and object data: Power comparison

+In addition to the two tests based on the normal theory, we include in the comparison the new test on the MST, 3-MST and 5-MST [``$S$: 1-,3-,5-MST''], the edge-count test on MSTs [``$R_0$: 1-,3-,5-MST''] and on MDPs [``$R_0$: 1-,3-,5-MDP''], as well as the degree test on the MST proposed in \cite{friedman1979multivariate} [``deg 1''].
+All MSTs and MDPs are constructed using the Euclidean distance.

-Table \ref{tab:power} shows results for two multivariate Gaussian distributions where their means are different (the $L_2$ distance of the two means is $\Delta$).
+Table \ref{tab:power} shows results for two multivariate Gaussian distributions with different means (the $L_2$ distance of the two means is $\Delta$).
 The results are from low dimension ($d=2$) to high dimension ($d=100$).
-For each case, the specific alternate hypothesis was chosen so that the tests have moderate power.
-We see that the Hotelling's $T^2$ test is doing very well when the dimension is low to moderate since all assumptions for the Hotelling's $T^2$ test hold.
-However, when the dimension becomes higher, the power of the Hotelling's $T^2$ test is outperformed by the edge-count tests and the new test.
+For each case, the specific alternative hypothesis was chosen so that the tests have moderate power.
+We see that Hotelling's $T^2$ test is doing very well when the dimension is low to moderate since all assumptions for Hotelling's $T^2$ test hold.
+However, when the dimension becomes higher, the power of Hotelling's $T^2$ test is outperformed by the edge-count tests and the new test.
 In the table, we show only up to $d=100$, while the edge-count tests and the new test are not limited by the dimension.
 Based on the current trend, even if we keep the same amount of $\Delta$, the power of the edge-count tests and the new test decrease slowly as the dimension increases.
 This is the scenario where the edge-count test works and we see that the new test is only slightly worse than the edge-count test.

-Table \ref{tab:power2} shows results for two multivariate Gaussian distributions where their variances are different (differ in a fold of $\sigma$).
-Since the equal covariance matrices assumption for the Hotelling's $T^2$ test does not hold here, the Hotelling's $T^2$ test is doing poorly.
+Table \ref{tab:power2} shows results for two multivariate Gaussian distributions with different variances (differ in a multiple of $\sigma$).
+Since the equal covariance matrices assumption for Hotelling's $T^2$ test does not hold here, Hotelling's $T^2$ test is doing poorly.
 The GLR test is doing well in very low dimension ($d=2$).
 When the dimension increases a bit ($d=5$), it is already outperformed by the new test.
 The reason is that the number of parameters that need to be estimated for the GLR test increases quickly as the dimension increases and its power decreases quickly, while the new test is relatively dimension-free.
 This is the scenario where the edge-count test becomes not working properly as the dimension increases.
 We see that the edge-count test is working okay in low dimensions, but has much lower power than the new test as the dimension increases.
 The degree test, which has no power in the location-only alternative (Table \ref{tab:power}), is powerful here, but it is dominated by the new test.